Your Complete Guide to Decaffeinated Tea

 Why do people buy decaffeinated tea?

-Although the energising effects of caffeine can be useful to boost the metabolism and help with focus and concentration, it’s a stimulant that some may wish to avoid for a number of reasons, the most common being:
+Although the energising effects of caffeine can be useful for boosting metabolism and helping focus and concentration, it is a stimulant that some people prefer to avoid.
+The most common reasons include the following.

-Pregnant women are advised to cut down their caffeine consumption, or avoid it completely during pregnancy and while breastfeeding.
-One reason is because studies have suggested a possible link between caffeine consumption and low birth weight babies.
-It’s also thought that the dehydrating effects of too much caffeine may affect milk supply, and cause possible irritability and wakefulness in babies.
-Bearing in mind caffeine is also present in coffee, cola, chocolate, energy drinks, and certain medications, it may be sensible, during pregnancy and while breastfeeding, to replace caffeinated beverages with non-caffeinated herbal teas or decaf loose leaf teas and decaf tea bags.
+Pregnant women are often advised to cut down their caffeine consumption, or avoid it completely during pregnancy and while breastfeeding.
+One reason is that studies have suggested a possible link between caffeine consumption and low birth weight.
+It is also thought that excessive caffeine may affect milk supply and contribute to irritability and wakefulness in babies.
+Since caffeine is also present in coffee, cola, chocolate, energy drinks and certain medications, replacing caffeinated beverages with herbal teas, decaf loose leaf teas or decaf tea bags can be a sensible option.

-People who have an actual allergy to caffeine may suffer allergic symptoms such as hives, itchiness, wheezing, swollen tongue or lips, and in extreme cases, anaphylaxis symptoms.
-Fortunately such an allergy is rare, and an allergy skin test can help to identify caffeine as a possible allergen.
+People who have an actual allergy to caffeine may suffer symptoms such as hives, itchiness, wheezing, swollen lips or tongue, and in rare cases anaphylaxis.
+Fortunately, this type of allergy is uncommon.

-Probably the most common reason for people avoiding caffeine is the effect it can have on their sleep.
-As well as difficulty getting to sleep in the first place, caffeine can affect the quality and length of time you sleep.
-Therefore, if you are susceptible to such effects, it’s probably wise to avoid caffeinated drinks late in the afternoon and in the evening.
+Probably the most common reason for avoiding caffeine is its effect on sleep.
+As well as making it harder to fall asleep, caffeine can affect both the quality and the length of sleep.
+Those who are sensitive to these effects are often wise to avoid caffeinated drinks later in the afternoon and evening.

 What is the best method of decaffeinating tea?

-The best methods of tea decaffeination are those that are natural and safe, and retain as much of the tea’s flavour and health benefits as possible, such as the Carbon Dioxide Method and the Water Processing Method.
-Other decaffeination methods that involve the use of harsh chemicals may be cheaper, but less desirable, and the safety of such processes may be questionable.
-The Water Processing Method and Carbon Dioxide Method that produce naturally decaffeinated tea are also better for the environment.
+The best methods of tea decaffeination are those that are natural and safe, while retaining as much of the tea’s flavour and health benefits as possible.
+The Carbon Dioxide Method and the Water Processing Method are generally regarded as the best choices.
+Other methods involving harsher chemicals may be cheaper, but they are less desirable and may raise safety concerns.
+Water processing and carbon dioxide methods are also considered better for the environment.

 What are the best alternatives to caffeinated tea?

-If you’re looking for the best decaf tea to drink in place of your usual brew, Tea-Direct has a range of some of their most popular loose leaf teas made with decaffeinated tea leaves, to give you the flavour profile you desire without the caffeine hit.
-At Tea-Direct you will also find a diverse assortment of caffeine-free herbal teas and tisanes, and delicious rooibos tea varieties that you can enjoy at any time of the day or night.
+If you are looking for the best decaf tea to drink instead of your usual brew, there are many popular loose leaf teas available in decaffeinated form, offering similar flavour profiles without the caffeine hit.
+There is also a wide variety of caffeine-free herbal teas, fruit tisanes and rooibos teas that can be enjoyed at any time of the day or night.